In the spring of 1862, a foot-soldier private named

 their sons on the front lines fighting for the Union.

 Ancestry shows brothers #7 and #8 also dying in

 Andersonville, but not until 1898.
 Hard to figure what that was about,

-except that Ancestry has confused the two brothers, and they were likely
+except that Ancestry probably confused the two brothers, and they likely

 were the same person.
 Though with different birth years (1848 and 1859),

 they are listed with the same wife and the same children.
 So it’s most

 likely only one died at Andersonville in 1898.
 That is the same year

 Following Adeline and Frank, the last